A laugh-out-loud novel about surviving when life gives you lemons but you don’t like lemonade…

 Marja Kangas was the winner of major Finnish publisher WSOY’s 2019 writing competition to find the next, new voice in commercial fiction.
 The competition panel faced the daunting task of choosing a winner from an overwhelming 788 entries, but it was Marja, who won their hearts and minds with her novel.

 Marja Kangas (b.
 1974) is a drama teacher and writer, originally from the Finnish town of Kuopio, though she divides her time now between Barcelona and Turku, Finland.
 She also teaches creative writing and yoga, and takes great pleasure in having a good, long cry followed by a good laugh—often to herself first.
 The Only Way is Up is her debut novel.

-English sample translation, 70pp
+English sample translation 82pp

-2019, Winner of WSOY Writing Competition
+2019, winner of the WSOY Writing Competition